deeleman/spaghettify/README.md

 If not explicitly configured, or set to `false`, no progress bar indicator will be displayed.
 If provided as `true`, Spaghettify will show an animated red progress bar indicator on top of the viewport.
 The progress bar shows the actual download progress.

-However, consumers might want to implement their own visual solutions for rendering progress bar information.
+However, consumers might want to implement their own visual solutions for rendering download progress information.
 Spaghettify gets them covered by providing a load progress handler that will expect an integer value parameter in its signature, which will take values from `0` to `100` as pages are requested and downloaded via HXR.

 ```html
 <script type="text/javascript">